MoeidJZ/OriginPro-Py-codes/ReadMe.md

 These scripts structure the raw CSV outputs from Part 3 into organized Origin workbooks.

 **1. `Import_Res_Data.py`**
-* **Function:** Imports CSV files exported from the Probst GUI and builds a structured Origin workbook for each resonator.
+* **Function:** Imports CSV files exported from the Probst or QRES GUI and builds a structured Origin workbook for each resonator.
 * **Structure:** Creates a new workbook per resonator.
 Inside the workbook, it creates a new worksheet for each temperature.
 Different measurement powers are arranged in rows.
+It also adds new columsn to calculate loss and loss errors from Qi and Qi_err columns.
 * **User Inputs:** `CSV_FOLDER` (path to data) and `CSV_FILES` (list of files to import).

 **2. `Comment_set_for_Qi.py` (Optional Utility)**